Konamiman/Z80dotNet/Docs/Dependencies.md

 The default implementation is [ClockSynchronizer](../Main/Dependencies%20Implementations/ClockSynchronizer.cs), a class that indeed uses a workaround: its `TryWait` method just increases an internal counter of T states, and the actual thread pausing is performed only when this counter reaches a certain suitable value.

 [IZ80Processor](../Main/IZ80Processor.cs) holds one instance of IZ80InstructionExecutor in the `ClockSynchronizer ` property.
+This property can be set to _null_, in this case no clock syncrhonization will be performed and the simulation will run at the maximum speed that the host system can provide.
+This is useful if you are not interested on simulating the exact speed of an existing system, but just run Z80 code as quickly as possible.

 _NOTE:_ Real time syncrhonization is not performed when the processor is running in single instruction execution mode.
 See the documentation about [the execution control methods](ExecutionControlMethods.md).